abadealex/Scripts/README.md

 # 🧠 SmartScripts - AI-Powered Marking System

-SmartScripts is a Flask + React-based web platform that allows teachers to **automatically grade handwritten or typed student answer sheets** using AI technologies like OCR, NLP, and computer vision.
+SmartScripts is a Flask + React-based web platform that enables teachers to **automatically grade handwritten or typed student answer sheets** using cutting-edge AI technologies such as OCR, NLP, and computer vision.

 ---